barebox/barebox/Documentation/boards/imx/zii-imx8mq-dev/readme.rst

 Building Barebox
 ----------------

-To build Barebox of ZII i.MX8MQ based board do the following:
+To build Barebox for a ZII i.MX8MQ based board do the following:

 .. code-block:: sh